<img height="1" width="1" src="https://www.facebook.com/tr?id=272494640759635&amp;ev=PageView%20&amp;noscript=1">

 Since most businesses are acutely attuned to fast-paced digital news derivatives and television, many don’t consider that a simple editorial calendar could lead to a magazine cover story.
 That’s where they’re mistaken.

-For example, check out Boston Magazine’s 2015 planning calendar.
+For example, check out Boston Magazine's planning calendar.
 You’ll note a focus in May on summer travel.
-Now, if you own a unique resort retreat, rent summer property or manufacture items useful to travelers, you may want to reach out to the editorial team to determine its focus and potentially pitch them a story about yourself.
+Now, if you own a unique resort retreat, rent summer property, or manufacture items helpful to travelers, you may want to contact the editorial team to determine its focus and potentially pitch them a story about yourself.

 BostonMagazine-634869-edited